A quantitative analysis of disadvantage and how it persists in Aotearoa New Zealand

 - Consideration of future research and the next steps to improve our understanding of persistent disadvantage.

-An excel workbook Disadvantage & how it persists 2023 – figures and tables, with the source data for tables and figures referenced in the report is also available for downloading.
+An excel workbook Disadvantage & how it persists 2023 – figures and tables, with the source data for tables and figures referenced in the report is also available for downloading from our website.